ITRS-Group/cordial/docs/tools/geneos/geneos_aes_set.md

 ### Options

 ```
   -C, --crc string        CRC of existing component shared keyfile to use
-  -k, --keyfile string   Keyfile to import and use (default "/home/peter/.config/geneos/keyfile.aes")
+  -k, --keyfile KEYFILE   Keyfile to import and use (default /home/peter/.config/geneos/keyfile.aes)
   -N, --noroll            Do not roll any existing keyfile to previous keyfile setting
 ```

 ### Options inherited from parent commands